It’s No Coincidence That Football Players Have Such Success on DWTS

 Every football player knows that constant improvement is required to keep his job.
 And every dancer knows that getting better and adding to one’s repertoire is a critical aspect of progressing through the Fred Astaire Trophy System.
 So dancing becomes yet another exercise – physical and mental – in continuing to grow as an athlete.
 A famous TV commercial used this exact metaphor.
 The coach critiques his team harshly and a player asks: “Didn’t we win?”
 And the coach replies: “When you’re satisfied as a football player, we’re through as a football team.”
 Ok, so life need not be that harsh.
 But continuously seeking to be better in football means endless drills and repetition, and they can be boring.
 Dancing never is, yet offers many of the same benefits (and to musical accompaniment and with a partner).

-So pass this along to the football players in your life.
+So pass this along to the football players in your life, and consider bringing them with you to Fred Astaire Dance Studios.
 They can improve their skills on the field with some time on the floor – the dance floor.
 And they will have a great time doing it!
-Find a Fred Astaire studio near you.